 - No corn syrup is used, keeping this icing simple and corn syrup free

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

 Here are the ingredients you’ll need for this recipe:

-- Egg replacer — You’ll need some Ener-G Egg Replacer or see the recipe notes for a homemade version.
+- Egg replacer — You’ll need some Ener-G Egg Replacer (paid link) or see the recipe notes for a homemade version.
 Use this as your vegan meringue powder.

 - Water — If you have hard water consider using filtered water.

 - Almond extract — I find almond extract to create a distinctive sugar cookie flavor.
 You can substitute vanilla extract.

 - Powdered sugar

 - Food coloring — I recommend using organic food coloring gel to get the most color with the least impact on the icing consistency.